tom-weiland/better-repairing-mod/README.md

 **1. Mending no longer repairs gear using xp.**

 Minecraft's Mending behaviour is incredibly overpowered and has many downsides:
  - It makes the anvil repair system entirely obsolete.
-This is in fact the primary reason for its existence—to circumvent the anvil's bad repair mechanics.
+Giving players the ability to circumvent the anvil's bad repair mechanics is arguably the reason why it exists in the first place.
  - It makes diamonds nearly worthless once you've got a full set of gear, and as a result there is almost zero reason to go mining after that point...in a game called MINEcraft.
  - The most consistent way of acquiring it involves mindlessly placing a lectern next to a villager (whom you've probably enslaved and locked in a small box/hole) over and over and over and over again until you finally get lucky.
 Boooooring!
 And *SO* tedious 🥱
  - The second most consistent way of acquiring it involves fishing for long periods of time or building an AFK fish farm.
 Sounds unappealing enough that I've never even bothered.
  - Once you have it, the most efficient way to mend your tools all the way is to sit in front of an xp farm.
 Also incredibly unexciting.
- - Armor effectively becomes unbreakable because you're wearing it, meaning xp will always repair it (unlike tools which are only repaired by xp if you are holding them), and situations where your armor takes more damage than the xp you collect can repair are virtually non-existent.
+ - Armor effectively becomes unbreakable because xp will always repair it since you're wearing it (unlike tools which are only repaired by xp if you are actively holding them), and situations where your armor takes more damage than the xp you collect can repair are virtually non-existent.
+Not having your armor break accidentally is nice, but why should armor even have durability if it doesn't affect gameplay *at all* in the late game?

 **2. Mending now reduces the number of materials required to repair gear in an anvil.**